 Recently, by default Zoom turned on password protection, which is great for added security.
 Creating a password for your meetings is the best measure for ensuring that only people you want in your meeting room can attend.
 Be cautious not to disclose your Zoom account password instead of the meeting password, and don’t disclose your meeting password on event links online.

 Most video conference tools offer screen sharing options, so all participants can show their screens to others in the chatroom.
 Zoom also has this feature.

 There are options to limit screen sharing abilities to just the host, or this can be extended to everyone on the call.
 The end-user does have the option if they want to turn their camera on/off, and if they want to turn their mic on/off in the meeting room.

 This is also another measure you can use to control who joins your meetings.
 This makes the participants wait in a meeting room until you approve each one.

-Many malicious files have incorporated Zoom into their filenames, as the popularity for this digital tool has grown.
-If downloading the app, only do so from Zooms official website, or go to Apple Store / Play Store.
+Many malicious files have incorporated Zoom into their filenames, as the popularity of this digital tool has grown.
+If downloading the app, only do so from Zoom’s official website, or go to Apple Store / Play Store.

-If you have any other tips or tricks please get in touch to let us know by email at email@example.com .
+If you have any other tips or tricks please get in touch to let us know by email.